software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 > Exercise 2
 >
-> _One of the group members_ should create a [workspace](https://support.atlassian.com/trello/docs/what-are-trello-workspaces/) for the project in Trello.
+> _One of the team members_ should create a [workspace](https://support.atlassian.com/trello/docs/what-are-trello-workspaces/) for the project in Trello.
 Once logged in, a workspace can be added by clicking the "Create" button in the navigation bar and choosing "Create Workspace" from the menu.
-Once the workspace is created, invite other group members to the workspace.
+Once the workspace is created, invite other team members to the workspace.
 Also make sure to invite the teacher ({{site.teacher_email}}) to the workspace.

 {: .important-title }